Porcher Group – Molecular dissection of blood cell fate determination

 About the Research

-The students will learn how to design their PhD project under the guidance of the PI and collaborators.
-This will help them frame their project both conceptually and experimentally and will be an excellent way to learn about the field.
-Once a thesis plan is in place, weekly one-to-one meetings with the thesis supervisor, as well as regular lab meetings, thesis committee meetings and opportunities to present to a wider audience will further the intellectual training.
+The students will plan their PhD project conceptually and experimentally under the guidance of the PI and collaborators.
+This will be an excellent way to learn about the field and ensure the biological question integral to the project is appropriately formulated and addressed.
+Once a thesis plan is in place, weekly one-to-one meetings with the thesis supervisor, quarterly meetings with the co-supervisor, yearly thesis committee meetings as well as regular lab meetings and opportunities to present to a wider audience will further the intellectual training.

 Initially, students will work closely with senior students or post-docs in the lab who will provide training at the bench on a daily basis.
 This will ensure that they rapidly master the molecular and cellular technologies required for their project.
 Training in computing science is available in the Institute as well as externally, and strongly recommended to anyone whose project requires bio-informatics analyses.